Asia and World Development

 A trans-disciplinary group of faculty in environmental studies, public policy and the humanities is meeting to consider the rapid growth of Asia’s largest cities.
 The working group asks how metropolitan growth and development are envisioned, lived and negotiated and considers the outcomes of these processes for urban citizens and their livelihoods, as well as on the economies and environments of Asian cities.
 The group anticipates developing projects that will assist in documenting, understanding and comparing the social and environmental changes associated with urbanization in the new global mega cities of Asia.

 This graduate seminar, first taught in the Winter Quarter, 2014, addresses multiple roles and values of water in East Asian urban environments encompassing both provision of water and meaning of water for urban and rural residents.
 How is urban life being shaped in Asia’s cities and by whom?
 Whose voices are shaping the meaning of water in the city and how are they being expressed and heard?
 The syllabus approaches these questions from different perspectives ranging from science of water management to ways in which rituals and ceremonies focused on water are changing in new urban settings.
+Support for the development of the course was provided by the UCLA Urban Humanities Initiative.
+EAS 291A fulfills course requirements for the Urban Humanities graduate certificate and the East Asian Studies MA.

 On February 20, 2014, the UCLA History-Geography Project and the Asia Institute held a K-12 Scholar-Teacher Workshop on Water and the City.
 Dr. Nick Menzies, Executive Director of the Asia Institute spoke to participants about water and urbanization with specific reference to Asia.
 This special workshop for K-12 teachers built on the syllabus of the new interdisciplinary course on "Water and the City in Asia” (see above) developed by the Asia Institute with support from the Urban Humanities program at UCLA.
 The workshop targeted educators of all grade levels with particular relevance to Science and Environmental Studies as well as Humanities and Social Sciences.